Operations Research for Logistics - 4GUL0209

 Session 1

-The jury may decide to allow the student to progress to the next year, subject to deferred validation of this UE.
-This decision remains exceptional; the jury is sovereign for each student.
+The jury may decide to allow progression to the next year subject to the deferred validation of this course unit.
+This decision remains exceptional; the jury has full discretion for each student.

 Le calcul de la note finale est compatible avec une organisation des enseignements et des examens en distanciel.